 - Scott L. Rauch, MD, President and Psychiatrist in Chief

 - Kerry J. Ressler, MD, PhD, Chief Scientific Officer

 - Marisa M. Silveri, PhD, Director, Neurodevelopmental Laboratory on Addictions and Mental Health; Co-Chair, MCDI LGBTQ Institutional Self-Assessment Working Group

 - Lauren Wadsworth, PhD, Education Coordinator, Pride at McLean LGTBQ & Allies Employee Resource Group

-- Roger D. Weiss, MD, Chief, Center of Excellence in Alcohol, Drugs, and Addiction
+- Roger D. Weiss, MD, Chief, Division of Alcohol, Drugs, and Addiction

 Journalist or member of the media?